bitmoro-official/bitmoro-package/README.md

     interface BitmoroMessageResponse{
         status: "SCHEDULED" | "QUEUED", // status of message.
 SCHEDULED if message is scheduled to be sent, QUEUED if message is now ready to be sent. report:[{
-            number:string, // number to which message is sent message:string, // message body
+            to:string, // number to which message is sent messageId:string, // unique id of message
+            text:string, // message body
-            type:number, // type of message , 1 means ASCII message, 2 means Unicode message
-            credit:number // credit spent to send a message }]
+            from:string, //The sender ID of the message.
+If not provided, the default sender ID will be used. type:number, // type of message , 1 means ASCII message, 2 means Unicode message credit:number // credit spent to send a message }]
-        creditSpent:number,// total credit spent to send message messageId:string, // unique id of message
-        senderId:string // senderId of message
+        creditSpent:number,// total credit spent to send message messageId:string, // A unique identifier for the message. senderId:string // senderId of message
     }
     ```